Lachie Miller: Rugby sevens

 Miller was a member of the Australian men's rugby sevens' squad at the Tokyo 2020 Olympics.
 The team came third in their pool round and then lost to Fiji 19-nil in the quarterfinal.

 2022

 In round 11 of the 2022 NRL season, Miller made his first grade debut for Cronulla and scored a try in the clubs 25-18 victory over the Gold Coast.

+In round 21 of the season, Miller came off the bench and played in the centres, replacing Siosifa Talakai in the Sharks 24-18 win over the Dragons.
+In this game he managed a game high 6 tackle breaks.

 Miller played for Cronulla in their elimination final loss to South Sydney.

 2023

 In January, Miller was released from his Cronulla contract to sign a three-year deal with the Newcastle Knights.

 In round 1 of the 2023 NRL season, Miller made his Newcastle debut in the club's 12-20 loss to the New Zealand Warriors.
 In round 3, Miller scored two tries for Newcastle in their 36-20 loss against the Dolphins.
+Miller served as Newcastle’s primary fullback to start the season, and after five rounds he led the league in tackle-busts and was top-five in average run metres.
+Despite his career-best form to start to the season, Miller later struggled to find consistency and by round 13 was relegated to a bench role as Newcastle star Kalyn Ponga returned to his familiar fullback position.

+On 23 August, Miller was released from the final two years of his Newcastle contract, so he could sign a three-year deal to join English side Leeds starting in 2024.

+2024

+Miller played 26 matches for Leeds in the 2024 Super League season and scored seven tries as the club finished 8th on the table and missed the playoffs.

+2025

+Miller played 25 games for Leeds in the 2025 Super League season including the clubs heart breaking 16-14 loss against St Helens in the elimination playoff match.